Full Mouth Reconstruction

 We were a new patient with a need to have a tooth checked before going out of town, and they were able to see our daughter the next morning.
 The staff was so kind and provided excellent service - Dental Works is now our provider!View On Google

 I have been coming here for years.
 Terry and Mary Ann are amazing!
 They are so patient with me as I have some dental issues.
 They always go above and beyond to make sure my teeth are healthy.
 If you are looking for a dentist that is caring and fun, then go to Dental Works.
 The staff is also excellent!View On Google

 Because every full mouth reconstruction is unique and customized to the patient, some questions can only be answered by our dentists after a consultation.
 During this first appointment, our team will examine your mouth, collect information on your medical history, and ask about your dental goals.
 Once they have a fuller picture of your situation, they will be able to recommend the treatments that will restore your smile, and they will be able to answer questions about:

 Costs can vary significantly depending on which restorative procedures are chosen.
-For example, fillings, bridges, dentures, and crowns are almost always covered in at least some part by insurance, while dental implants usually are not.
+For example, fillings, bridges, dentures, and crowns are almost always covered in at least some part by insurance, while the cost of dental implants usually is not.
 Dental Works offers a variety of payment options to help patients afford treatment, and we offer financing through CareCredit.

 Length of Treatment